ros2/design/articles/160_roslaunch_frontend.md

 ## Proposed approaches

-In the following, different approaches to the solution are described.
+In the following, different approaches to parsing launch descriptions are described.
 This list is by no means exhaustive.

-It's worth to note some commonalities between them:
+It's worth noting some things they all have in common:

 - All of them attempt to solve the problem in a general and extensible way to help the system scale with its community.

 - All of them require a way to establish associations between entities, solved using unique reference id (usually, a human-readable name but that's not a requisite).

+- All of them associate a markup language with a given substitution syntax.

+- All of them supply a general, interpolating substitution to deal with embedded substitutions e.g. "rooted/$(subst ...)".

 - All of them need some form of instantiation and/or parsing procedure registry for parsers to lookup.
   How that registry is populated and provided to the parser may vary.
   For instance, in Python class decorators may populate a global dict or even its import mechanism may be used if suitable, while in C++ convenience macros may expand into demangled registration hooks that can later be looked up by a dynamic linker (assuming launch entities libraries are shared libraries).

 ### Forward Description Mapping (FDM)

 In FDM, the parser relies on a schema and well-known rules to map an static description (markup) to implementation specific instances (objects).
+The parser instantiates each launch entity by parsing and collecting the instantiations of the launch entities that make up the former description.

 #### Description Markup